Atlanta Hawks pledge additional support for BlazeSports program - NewsBreak

 numberfire.com

-Philadelphia 76ers point guard De'Anthony Melton (adductor) said he plans to play Wednesday against the Toronto Raptors.
-“I’m going to be solid,” Melton said after Wednesday’s shootaround.
-“I’ll be good today.”
-He is still listed as questionable, but all signs point toward Melton playing his normal role off the bench Wednesday.
+Philadelphia 76ers point guard De'Anthony Melton (adductor) participated in the Wednesday morning shootaround.
+Melton is questionable for Wednesday's game against the Toronto Raptors, but barring any setbacks before tip-off, he appears to be on track to play.
 After being held scoreless on Saturday, Melton came back on Monday and set season-highs with 11 points, 5 assists, and 3 triples.
-He's shooting 45.0% from the field through four contests.
+Shake Milton might see extra minutes if Melton winds up being unavailable, but it could just mean more playing time for Tyrese Maxey and James Harden.

 Yardbarker